 - Springboard (UX Design / Business / Marketing) Get $500 off with code ‘CASSCREATIVE500’

 - Interaction Design Foundation – Get 3 months off your first year!

-A fairly short but succinct course that covers the essentials.
+This is a fairly short but succinct course that covers the essentials.

 - Produce effective designs in Photoshop, Illustrator, and InDesign.

 - Design an online ad, infographic, poster and postcard.